 Sharing Marmalade, Home Produce And Recipes

-I popped in to see my friend Rosie recently and she happened to have just made some marmalade.
+I popped in to see my friend Rosie one day and she happened to have just made some marmalade.
 As I am very fond of home made marmalade, Rosie was kind enough to offer me a jar.
 In return I have given her a jar of Chilli Jam and Apple Chutney.
 Isn’t there a warm feeling inside that you get from swapping home made produce?

 There is something very warm and friendly about making homemade preserves and swapping produce with friends.
 Sharing recipes is a lovely thing to do too

 Our grandmothers made home made jams and pickles as a matter of course, a skill they learned by watching and helping their Mothers.
 Many of the next generation failed to pick up these skills as lives got more time pressured and convenience was the watchword.